-As of this year, virtual reality has officially taken on the gaming world, and VR headsets will be huge on Christmas on most gamers’ wishlists.
-And despite the fact that there are only a few headsets that are developed enough to consider, it can still be difficult deciding which headset is right for your gift-giving needs.
+As of this year, virtual reality has officially taken on the gaming world, and VR headsets are on the radar for gamers and media enthusiasts alike.
+Despite the fact that there are only a few headsets that are developed enough to consider, it can still be difficult deciding which headset is right for your needs.

 Sure, the basic specs are easy enough to put side-by-side, and Amazon’s already done just that with a handy chart comparing each headset’s platform, display specs, weight, fit, and included accessories, but nobody is picking which headset they want based on these figures.

-That’s why we’ve put together this holiday gift guide, which covers the most important factors in picking the right virtual reality headset, including what you’ll really need to set each one up, what kind of games each headset is best for, and what each headset has in store for the future.
+That’s why we’ve put together this VR headset buying guide, which covers the most important factors in picking the right virtual reality headset, including what you’ll really need to set each one up, what kind of games each headset is best for, and what each headset has in store for the future.

 Of course, we’ll also go more in-depth on specs and performance, to ensure you are picking a headset that will truly impress.
 Read on below to have all of your questions answered.